A simple way to come down when the day has taken everything

 - putting your phone in another room for ten minutes

-- standing under hot water a bit longer than necessary
+- standing under warm water a little longer than necessary

-- taking five deep breaths before walking back into the kitchen chaos
+- taking five slow breaths before walking back into the kitchen chaos

 - sitting in a bath long enough for your shoulders to finally drop